brianESte/master_thesis/README.md

 - xmpincl.sty -> xmpincl
 - Unknown option 'ngerman' -> babel-german
 - The font "XCharter" cannot be found -> xcharter

+#### Warnings
-- XCharter (apparently) depends on fontaxes, even though it has been deprecated...
+- XCharter (apparently) depends on fontaxes, even though it has been deprecated... -> fontaxes
+- Biblatex warns the user if BibTeX is used in place of Biber, because Biber has more functionality than BibTeX / others[7].
+Simply switching to Biber quells the warning.
+- Missing German hyphenation patterns -> hyphen-german

 ### NeoVim
 I am in the process of setting up NeoVim to work properly with LaTeX.
 So far VimTeX and TexLab have been integrated, and auto-completion and syntax highlighting works.
 The following resources helped me thus far: [2,3,5,6].